 Level - Please try and accurately define the level of your talk.
 Also please try and avoid intro-level talks focused on the language itself.
 If you’re submitting Introductory and Overview level, the topic should be about something else.

 Session Length - Full sessions are 45 minutes in duration, including QA (which is optional).
-Lightening Talks are 15 minutes in duration (please see note that travel and accommodation cannot be covered for Lightning Talks, only regular sessions).
+Lightning Talks are 15 minutes in duration (please see note that travel and accommodation cannot be covered for Lightning Talks, only regular sessions).

 Please make sure you read and adhere to the Code of Conduct prior to submitting.